dustinpfister/blog_posts/_posts/js-filereader.md

 ## 3 - Conclusion

 The file reader constructor is then a great native way to allow the user to select a file to open to use in a web application, as well to save such a file.
-What is great about this kind of solution is that it allows for users to save and load data in a way that they are familial with.
+What is great about this kind of solution is that it allows for users to save and load data in a way that they are familial with that parks data on there local file system.

 Another thing to keep in mind is that some users like to disable local storage, and cookies in there browsers.
 Although there is feature testing for this and informing they users that they should enable this, another option would be to give users an array of options for loading and saving a state.

+Also the use of the fire reader api is just one part of making some kind of over all comprehensive solution for allowing users to save data.
+There is having some kind of solution that does not just involve using fire reader as a way to save and load state, but also using localStoarge, and also POST requests to some kind of back end system as a way to save data on a sever so a user can get to it from any ware.